PoisotLab/ms_betacov_mapping/README.md

 (@fig:biogeo), which further highlight the issue that different host-virus sub-systems may lead to widespread emergence.

-## Coevolution-informed spillover risk is different in space
+## Coevolution-informed emergence risk is different in space

 As host richness, joint distinctiveness, or phylogeographic structure suggest that the bat-betacoronaviruses complex is globally fragmented enough to give